JerryJheng/portfolio/README.md

 # portfolio
 <p>Files in this repository are named as [project_or_type]_[Content].</p>
 <h2> [rent_in_TYC]: Price of Renting in Taoyuan City, Taiwan </h1>
-<p>This project was performed to predict price of renting an apartment in Tauyuan City, Taiwan,
+<p>This project was performed to predict price of renting an apartment in Taoyuan City, Taiwan,
 using supervised machine learning techniques.
 The dataset was collected from the website of Ministry of the Interior, Taiwan.
 After data cleaning, the dataset remains 10718 observations.